Help improve our documentation¶

 When creating examples for including in Shoebot, we try to adhere to a set of writing guidelines to make it easy for newcomers to understand what’s going on.

-Do not use one-letter variables (other than
+Avoid one-letter variables (other than

 y), and avoid two-letter names as well (things like